-Equipped with acquired skills and exceptional research training she gained in the MS in Biological Sciences offered by Dominican University of California in partnership with Buck Institute for Research on Aging, Melia Granath-Panelo ’21 MS is grateful for her experiences in her first year as a PhD student in the Biological Sciences program at Harvard University.
+Equipped with acquired skills and exceptional research training she gained in the MS in Biological Sciences offered by Dominican University of California in partnership with Buck Institute for Research on Aging, Melia Granath-Panelo ’21 MS is grateful for her experiences as she completes her second year as a PhD student in the Biological Sciences program at Harvard University.

 “Overall, I definitely matured a lot as a scientist and a person throughout my two years at Dominican, which is exactly what I set out to do in the first place, and I am thankful for the opportunities presented to me,” Melia says.
 “I feel much more confident in the lab, and when discussing science in formal and informal settings.
 My scientific writing skills greatly improved as well, and I feel prepared and ready for the next steps.
 I highly recommend this program to anyone who’s thinking about pursuing a PhD in the related fields that this program encompasses.”

-Melia, who joined Notre Dame University-bound Alejandro Lopez-Ramirez ’14, MS ’20 as the second Dominican MS graduating student in the spring of 2021 to be accepted into a prestigious PhD program, is pursuing her doctorate in the metabolism field at Harvard.
+Melia, who joined Alejandro Lopez-Ramirez ’14, MS ’20 now at the University of Notre Dame as the second Dominican MS graduating student who graduated in the spring of 2021 that was accepted into a prestigious PhD program, is pursuing her doctorate in the metabolism field at Harvard.
 She was impressed with the reputation of its department, variety of labs, and breadth of resources.
 In her Zoom interviews with Harvard, she felt as comfortable with the culture and current students there as she did when she came to the School of Health and Natural Sciences after graduating from St. Mary’s College.
 She was also drawn the uniqueness of the research-based programs at Dominican.

 “Although most schools do have a research thesis component, there is so much coursework to be done as well.
 This program definitely had the most emphasis on research, and at a high level at that,” Melia says.